Raudius/files_scripts/README.md

   * 🛠 **Scripting API**
 If there is something you need that is currently not possible (or complex) to do with scripting API, please open a GitHub issue, or even better, a pull request!
   * 📃 **Documentation**
-The documentation of this project is still quite lacking.
+The project is still relatively new, and the documentation can still use some work.
 If you have any suggestions or improvements please do help out!
   * 💸 **Donations**
 Last and least, you can donate your hard-earned cash with [Liberapay](https://liberapay.com/Raudius/donate)